 Lee Canyon Uphill Travel Policy

 Lee Canyon and other ski areas have seen an increase in uphill travelers within the ski area boundaries.
 Uphill travel includes hikers, skinning with skis or splitboard, and snowshoers.
-While uphill travel in the in the ski area boundary may seem harmless, it creates safety concerns for uphill and downhill recreationists, ski area operations and ski area staff when the area is open and after hours/pre-opening when the area is being maintained with heavy machinery, and at times, explosives for avalanche mitigation including military artillery.
+While uphill travel in the ski area boundary may seem harmless, it creates safety concerns for uphill and downhill recreationists, ski area operations and ski area staff when the area is open and after hours/pre-opening when the area is being maintained with heavy machinery, and at times, explosives for avalanche mitigation including military artillery.
 Uphill travel is not permitted at many ski areas for these reasons.

 Lee Canyon (the “ski area”) and the United States Forest Service (“USFS”) encourage the use of public lands.
 The ski area is located on public land and operates an alpine ski area through a Special Use Permit granted from the USFS.
 The uphill travel policy reflects our commitment to seek a balance between mitigating safety concerns of uphill travel as a recreation use within the downhill ski area/Special Use Permit area with the reasonable needs we have in operating a sustainable and successful ski area.